ralight/ralcalc/readme.txt

 Licence
 -------

-This code is licensed under a BSD-style licence.
-See LICENCE.txt for more information.
+This code is licensed under GPL licence.
+See the COPYING file for more information.